FifthAvenue

 Cecil Beaton photo captured James' consummate artistry with draping and color in this brilliantly staged photograph of models caught in elegant repose.

 This year’s annual Met Gala ushered in the newly renovated Costume Institute with the Charles James Exhibit’s “Beyond Fashion,” oh my, just magnificent.
 Who knew?
 Those society ladies living on Fifth Avenue knew Charles James all too well.
 To name a few, Barbara “Babe” Paley, former fashion editor at Vogue and wife of William Paley, founder of CBS.
-Mrs. Cornelius Vanderbilt Whitney (Eleanor Searle), you know the name and Mrs. Millicent Rogers, granddaughter of Standard Oil tycoon Henry Huttleston Rogers.
+Mrs. Cornelius Vanderbilt Whitney (Eleanor Searle), you know the name of Mrs. Millicent Rogers, granddaughter of Standard Oil tycoon Henry Huttleston Rogers.

 1950 photo of Mrs. William S. (Babe) Paley at her home, Kiluna Farm in North Hills, Long Island, New York.
 Detail of photo by John Rawlings.
+Fifth Avenue inspiration from the Charles James Met exhibit

-1950 photo of Mrs. William S. (Babe) Paley at her home, Kiluna Farm in North Hills, Long Island, New York.
+1950 photo of Mrs. William S. (Babe) Paley at her home, Kiluna Farm, in North Hills, Long Island, New York.
 Detail of photo by John Rawlings.

 CharlesJamesExhibit

 Clover Leaf at the NY Metropolitan Museum exhibit, original design owned by Babe Paley.
+Fifth Avenue inspiration at the Met Charles James exhibit.

-Clover Leaf at the NY Metropolitan Museum exhibit, original design owned by Babe Paley.
+Clover Leaf is at the NY Metropolitan Museum exhibit, and Babe Paley owns the original design.

 Butterfly Ball Gown, ca. 1955.
 Brown silt chiffon, cream silk satin, and dark brown nylon tulle.

 Why was Charles James a forgotten genius in the fashion world?
-It seems that Diana Vreeland, the most powerful and influential fashion editor for half a century kept Charles James’s work from appearing on the pages of Harper’s Bazaar and Vogue when she was fashion editor (1936-1962) and editor in chief (1963 to 1971), respectively.
+It seems that Diana Vreeland, the most powerful and influential fashion editor for half a century, kept Charles James’s work from appearing on the pages of Harper’s Bazaar and Vogue when she was fashion editor (1936-1962) and editor-in-chief (1963 to 1971), respectively.
 Why?
 What happened between them?

 Photo of Charles James, he was almost maniacal in his attention to details.
 This fit and flare LBD took him hours of fitting just to get the right proportion.